-Looking at the weather forecast for the rest of Japan, most areas will be seeing partially cloudy skies for much of the week, with some cooler temperatures dipping in around Thursday until just before the weekend, when summery warms return.
+Looking at the weather forecast for the rest of Japan, most areas will be seeing partially cloudy skies and chance of intermittent showers during the day for much of the week.
+Be sure to bring an umbrella with you just in case.

 Source for forecast and images: Japan Meteorological Agency website / http://www.jma.go.jp/jma/indexe.html